How to Plant a Raspberry Patch at Home

 Bare Root vs. Potted Raspberries

-These are usually more affordable than the potted variety, but they do take longer to get established.
+Bare Root options are usually more affordable than the potted variety, but they do take longer to get established.

-For a price comparison, I took a look at the variety I planted called “Anne”.
-At our local greenhouse it was $30 for a one-gallon potted plant.
+For a price comparison, I took a look at the variety I planted called “Anne.”
+At our local greenhouse, it was $30 for a one-gallon potted plant.

 How to Plant a Raspberry Patch

-Prepping The Soil
+Prepping the Soil

 How Far to Space Raspberries